 - Considering whether in the long term a central body, with all-party support, to promote summer camps, encourage training, coordination and best practice, etc., would have a useful role to play.

-If you already know summer camps you will probably need no persuading.
+If you have already experienced summer camps you will probably need no persuading.
 Even if not we hope you find the Campaign's case convincing.

 Do get in touch if you could assist and support our work.
 The Campaign needs people who could help, actively if possible, or by making a statement of support.

 More Summer Camps really could change Britain for the better, and enrich the lives of our young people.
-Please support the Campaign.
+Please our efforts to make this a reality.